 - Effectively mitigate the intense human-carnivore conflict in this area. .

 African Carnivores at Woodland Park Zoo

-Some of the iconic predators of the Ruaha landscape can be seen at Woodland Park Zoo.
-Look for lions in the zoo’s award-winning African Savanna exhibit, and a temporary cheetah exhibit in the Wildlife Survival Zone.
+One of the iconic predators of the Ruaha landscape can be seen at Woodland Park Zoo.
+Look for lions in the zoo’s award-winning African Savanna exhibit.

 To learn more: